shadowed1/Chard/README.md

 <br>

 ### Supports ChromeOS, mainstream Linux distros, and even Asahi Linux for Apple Silicon.
-__ChromeOS requires developer mode.
-Sudo Crew should not be used for Chard; Use SudoCrosh instead__
+__ChromeOS requires developer mode. crew-sudo should not be used for Chard; Use SudoCrosh instead__

 <br><br>